editorblitz/newsapp/README.md

 - Top News
 - Latest News

-To properly populate these sections, enter them in Homepage sections admin as: latest top_news hero
+To populate these sections on the home page, in admin, go to Homepage sections and add these sections:
+> latest
+> top_news
+> hero

 These names are hard coded in the template, but not in the models.